Arrowsmith (film): Plot

 Arrowsmith has strict instructions from Gottlieb to employ the scientific method in his efforts, conducting a blind study by administering the serum to one-half his patients and a placebo injection to the other.
 Upon learning of this, the West Indies governor, Sir Robert Fairland, refuses to allow him to proceed.
 Seeking to break the impasse, black Dr. Oliver Marchand suggests Arrowsmith conduct his experiment in a backwater community on a neighboring island where the infection is rampant.
-Arrowsmith agrees, insisting Leona stay behind for her own protection.
+Arrowsmith agrees, insisting Leora stay behind for her own protection.
 The study begins.
 Among those seeking an inoculation of Arrowsmith's serum is Mrs. Joyce Lanyon, a New York socialite stranded on the island.
 They are attracted to each other, though their subsequent affair is only hinted at obliquely.

 Sondelius contracts the disease.
 In his death throes, he pleads with Arrowsmith to abandon scientific protocol and save as many lives as possible.
 Concerned about his wife's welfare, Arrowsmith asks Marchand to check on her upon his return to the main island, only to have his colleague die while on the phone before he can give his report.
 Arrowsmith races home, but Leora is dead.
 In a drunken delirium, he gives the serum to all, saving the Indies from the plague.
 Upon his return to New York, he is hailed by the press and feted by McGurk Institute head Dr. Tubbs, who seeks to take advantage of Arrowsmith's glory.
 Arrowsmith instead rushes directly to Gottlieb.

 Desperate to explain his abandonment of research principles and his mentor's specific mandate to advance science rather than practice medicine, Arrowsmith discovers that Gottlieb has had a stroke, is insensible, and near death.
 Disgusted with all that is transpiring, friend and colleague Terry Wickett, a prominent chemist at the Institute, announces abruptly that he is quitting to set up his own "shoestring" laboratory to pursue science.
 Turning his back on public adulation, a promotion, and a big raise, Arrowsmith resigns to join forces with Wickett.
 Joyce Lanyon appears, seeking to rekindle their relationship, but he spurns her, committing himself to his career.